 The health of the global ocean and freshwater ecosystems, as well as the biodiversity they each sustain, are critical for our community, cultural, and economic well-being.
 Pollution, climate change, habitat loss, and many other factors related to human activity pose a risk to our water systems and the species that live there.
 This hands-on toolkit, developed by the Canadian Museum of Nature and Ingenium, promotes the importance of aquatic health throughout Canada.
 The activities showcased below were created for interpreters in museums, science centres, and aquariums to be used during Ocean Week Canada and beyond.
 However, all the information and materials required to engage in these activities are detailed in this digital toolkit.
 You can do it yourself!VIEW TOOLKIT

 This toolkit has been created to support individuals working in library and community spaces with a user-friendly approach to facilitating learning experiences about the ocean and waterways in Canada.
 These learning activities and resources have been curated with your audiences and engagement needs in mind, and with the aim of strengthening our collective understanding of our influence on the ocean and the ocean’s influence on us.
-This toolkit is part of the Ocean Week Canada celebrations but can be used throughout 2022 and beyond, especially as 2021-2030 is the United Nations Ocean Decade!VIEW TOOLKIT
+This toolkit is part of the Ocean Week Canada celebrations but can be used all year long, especially as 2021-2030 is the United Nations Ocean Decade!VIEW TOOLKIT